brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} For a `$primary-expression$` of the form `template[: $constant-expression$ :]  < $template-argument-list$@~_opt_~@ >` the converted `$constant-expression$` shall evaluate to a reflection for a concept, variable template, class template, alias template, or function template that is not a constructor template or destructor template.
 The meaning of such a construct is identical to that of a `$primary-expression$` of the form `$template-name$ < $template-argument-list$@~_opt_~@ >` where `$template-name$` denotes the reflected template or concept (ignoring access checking on the `$template-name$`).

-[#]{.pnum} For a `$primary-expression$` of the form `[: $constant-expression$ :]` where the converted `$constant-expression$` evaluates to a reflection for an object, a function, an enumerator, or a structured binding, the expression is an lvalue denoting the reflected entity.
+[#]{.pnum} For a `$primary-expression$` of the form `[: $constant-expression$ :]` where the converted `$constant-expression$` evaluates to a reflection for an object, a function, a non-static data member, or an enumerator, the expression is an lvalue denoting the reflected entity.
+If the converted `$constant-expression$` evaluates to a reflection for a variable or a structured binding, the expression is an lvalue denoting the object designated by the reflected entity.
 [Acess checking of class members occurs during name lookup, and therefore does not pertain to splicing.]{.note}

 [#]{.pnum} Otherwise, for a `$primary-expression$` of the form `[: $constant-expression$ :]` the converted `$constant-expression$` shall evaluate to a reflection of a value, and the expression shall be a prvalue whose evaluation computes the reflected value.
 :::